Cultural Diversity Factsheet

 Acceptance

 Accepting and valuing cultural diversity are important for the health of individuals and the community.
 Respect for diversity contributes to good community cohesion, which helps people build social connections.
-A total of 71.6 per cent of people in Whitehorse feel that multiculturalism makes life in the area better, higher than the Victorian state average of 63.5 per cent.
+According to the 2023 Victorian Population Health Survey, a total of 70.3 per cent of people in Whitehorse felt that multiculturalism makes life in the area better, higher than the Victorian state average of 66.5 per cent.

 Figure 4 Community Acceptance of Multiculturalism